ray-project/ray/doc/source/tune-usage.rst

             result_dict = {"accuracy": 0.5, "f1": 0.1, ...}
             return result_dict

-**Python functions** will need to have the following signature and call ``tune.track.log``, which will allow you to report metrics used for scheduling, search, or early stopping.:
+**Python functions** will need to have the following signature and call ``tune.track.log``, which will allow you to report metrics used for scheduling, search, or early stopping:

 .. code-block:: python